 CRAB ORCHARD — Three people were arrested in a Lincoln County meth bust Wednesday morning after a shoplifting investigation.

-Police said about 7:30 a.m.
-Lincoln County Sheriff Curt Folger received a call about an individual shoplifting at a Crab Orchard convenience store.
+About 7:30 a.m., Lincoln County Sheriff Curt Folger received a call about an individual shoplifting from a Crab Orchard convenience store.

 Folger arrived at 336 Stanford St. and was met at the door by the home’s renter, Jimmy D. Lamb, 36.
 Lamb told Folger the shoplifting suspect, Shon Berryman, 26, of Crab Orchard, was in the home.

 Folger said when he entered the residence, he could smell a meth operation.

 “You could smell the chemical smell really strong,” he said.

 Folger received consent to search the residence and located a meth lab in the kitchen area.

 Folger said the suspects also had tried to hide an active “shake-and-bake” meth operation in a backpack, which was located in the residence as well.